 FULL LIST: Best Snare Drum

-Although we love Ludwig a lot, our favorite is beaten by the Yamaha Stage Custom Birch snare drum.
-We’ll ditch Ludwig for now, because based on performance, construction, and price, the only Yamaha snare drum in this list is the ultimate winner.
+Although we love Yamaha a lot, our favorite is beaten by the Ludwig Legacy Mahogany Jazz Snare Drum.
+We’ll ditch Yamaha for now, because based on performance, construction, and price, the only Ludwig snare drum in this list is the ultimate winner.

-Made with 100% birch shells, and who would say no to Birch shells?
-It offers two things — (1) nice and warm tone and (2) good resonance for thick and punchier tone.
-You’re going to enjoy great performances with its 45-degree bearing edge and high-quality hardware.
+Made with 3-ply Legacy Mahogany shell, and who would say no to these shells?
+It offers two things — (1) a nice and warm tone and (2) good resonance for a thick and punchier tone.
+You’re going to enjoy great performances with its high-quality hardware.

-Definitely, Ludwig will have nothing to say to this.
-Our ultimate choice for the best snare drums for jazz is the only product in this list that excels both in performance and price.
+Definitely, Yamaha will have nothing to say about this.
+Our ultimate choice for the best snare drums for jazz is the only product on this list that excels both in performance and price.